artiso-solutions/samples/LiveUpdate/Readme.md

 A second service is connected to this FischertechnikService and counts the pieces.
 This is the CounterService.

-Than a client applications displays the count.
+Then a client applications displays the count.
 This is the ItemCounterClient.

 Additional a DispatcherService is used to connect the client with the correct version of the service.